All Content © 2008

 Finishes

-Our overall aim when selecting, preparing and finishing the timber, is that we are always striving to bring you a beautiful piece of wood, in whatever form the furniture takes.
+My overall aim when selecting, preparing and finishing the timber, is that I am always striving to bring you a beautiful piece of wood, in whatever form the furniture takes.
+“Finishing” is to apply a protective layer over the timber to protect it from dirt and liquids, etc., and to enhance the grain.

 Oiled finish